Singaporean citizen has won the legal right to adopt a child he fathered through a surrogate

 In order to reach the seed-conductive paths, the sperm must be fluid, therefore motility is another key condition.
 A man who has at least 40% of sperm cells is motile is more likely to be conceived.

 The form of sperm also matters.
-They should look like tadpoles immortalized in Woody Allen's funny movie “Everything you always wanted to know about sex, but were afraid to ask,” with small oval heads and long tails.
 If a man is the owner of the sperm of the classical form, his chance of conceiving a healthy baby is definitely high.

-The results of the analysis of semen on the quality of the same person may differ from the sample by 100% percent, since most often this is determined by the lifestyle of the man.
+The results of sperm analysis on the quality of the same person may differ from the sample by 100% percent, since this is most often determined by the lifestyle of the man.
 This is especially true of such an indicator as morphology.
 Habits such as alcohol, tobacco, saunas, etc. Pernicious addiction can significantly change the quality of sperm, so a person's sperm can look very different depending on what he did shortly before conception.
 The quality of sperm also can not always provide unconditional conception.
 Scientists have discovered that some men with relatively low sperm count can conceive, while others with more abundant sperm cannot.
 And it still remains the great mystery of human nature.

 Despite a detailed and systematic meta-analysis, there are still a lot of white spots in this extremely serious area of reproductive medicine, because the researchers used only methods known to them that have not changed for years, for example, methods of counting spermatozoa in different conditions and circumstances, using hemocytometer, etc.